High-quality generation of dynamic game content via small language models: A proof of concept: Discussion and future work

+Manual inspection revealed systematic errors traceable to the training data: certain rhetorical angles were interpreted ambiguously by the teacher LLM, and quantization amplified these patterns in the SLM.
+Substantial quality improvements are therefore expected from better training data alone, with no changes to the remaining methodology.

 \paragraph{Output structure and consistency} Central to our proposed framework for SLM use in video games is that the models should have a structured input-output format, which serves as a key control for the creativity-consistency trade-off.
 DefameLM employs a highly structured format, first addressing the target using the chosen intel and style, then appealing to the audience, and finally contrasting with the sender.
 Initial attempts with less structured outputs resulted in excessively long generations of over 300 words.
-Imposing the current structure reduced the length to 100-200 words while maintaining quality, at the cost of a more repetitive form.
-The structured format ensures player-unlockable elements (intelligence, angle, target audience) are clearly telegraphed in the output, which is critical since their absence would undermine the gameplay reward of discovery.
-The purpose of DefameLM was to establish a proof of concept with a single model servicing an entire game loop in a way that involves humor and wit.
-The need to constrain DefameLM's output format reflects a broader principle for SLMs to succeed in game contexts: challenging generation tasks require carefully defined constraints on form, tone, and contextual scope.
+Imposing the current structure reduced the length to 100--200 words while maintaining quality.
+A possible concern is that this structure produces stylistic repetitiveness across outputs, which could affect sustained player immersion.
+The DAG-based data generation approach provides a natural avenue for addressing this by introducing structural variation in the training data, though this was not optimized in the present study, and the degree to which the creativity-consistency trade-off is surmountable for SLMs remains to be investigated.